katherinew5896/sep11-freedom-project/tool/learning-log.md

 	player.move(0, SPEED)
 })
 ``````
-This is how it work and what the codes did.
+This is how it works and what the codes did.
 This is what I did for LL4.

 ![a](ko.jpeg)
 ![a](kao.jpeg)